Matayas-B/Grupo-C1B-022019/README.md

-# Subasteando
+# ViendasYa
-Application with a SpringBoot backend + VueJS frontend.
+Application with a SpringBoot backend.

 ## Commits nomenclature:
 - "Core": for including new libraries, packages, changes on the general architecture.